RavSS/HAVK/README.md

 Disclaimer: This is the first program I have made with either Ada or SPARK, and that includes any Hello World examples.
 A lot of this OS may not be modelled correctly as I am new to the concept of formal verification as well.

-The output of `gnatprove` is being treated as advanced compiler errors to catch issues.
+There is currently no specification of what the kernel should do, so I'm making it up as I go along. `gnatprove` is used until it no longer brings up any warnings or unproven checks by being as careful as possible and placing restrictive contracts, with the purpose being to avoid runtime errors, not proving 100% correctness.
+There's still SPARK mode exclusions and assumptions made, like for when raw memory manipulation is necessary to continue.

 ### License
 GNU GPLv3.
 Applies to everything unless stated otherwise.